hu-macsy/lama_old/doc/user_guide/source/developer/addingStorage.rst

 - Test Matrix Vector Multiplication by instantiating matrixTimesVectorTestImpl for the new Matrix template in PVectorTest

-- Add a Benchmark for Matrix Vector Multiplication by instantiating LAMAMVBenchmark for the new Matrix template
+- optional: Add a Benchmark for Matrix Vector Multiplication by instantiating LAMAMVBenchmark for the new Matrix template